-Eneida Roman is a Latina advancement champion and connector.
-For over a decade, she has been a risk-taking entrepreneur, providing a breadth of legal services for her clients through the boutique legal practice she founded in Boston, MA.
-Ms. Roman is a licensed Industrial/Organizational Psychologist in Puerto Rico and a licensed attorney in Massachusetts.
+Eneida is the Founding Partner of Roman Law.
+She is a bilingual and bi-cultural nationally recognized leader and entrepreneur.
+Eneida is a licensed Organizational Psychologist in Puerto Rico and a licensed attorney in Massachusetts.
 She is also a Certified Mediator and strongly believes in the use of Alternative Dispute Resolution in order to resolve legal matters.

-Ms. Roman attended undergraduate and graduate schools at the University of Puerto Rico and Inter American University, both with honors.
-She is a graduate of New England Law School of Boston, MA where she was honored with the New England Service Award at the time of graduation.
-Ms. Roman is admitted to practice law in Massachusetts Supreme Judicial Court, Massachusetts Federal District Court, First Circuit of Appeals, and the Supreme Court of the United States.
+Among other notable accolades, Eneida is a Fellow of the American Bar Foundation, a distinction limited to one percent of lawyers licensed to practice in each jurisdiction.
+For three consecutive years she has been recognized by Latino Leaders Magazine as one of the Most Influential Latino Lawyers in the United States.
+She attended undergraduate and graduate schools at the University of Puerto Rico and Inter American University, both with honors.
+She is a graduate of New England Law School of Boston, MA, where she was honored with the New England Service Award at the time of graduation.
+Eneida is admitted to practice law in the Massachusetts Supreme Judicial Court, Massachusetts Federal District Court, First Circuit Court of Appeals, and the Supreme Court of the United States.